-- 360/21: This means to develop an awareness that is 360 degrees around you (full circle) and know what is in this circle of awareness out to 21 feet away.
-360° gives you awareness to each side and behind which is where many attacks originate-not straight into your face.
-The 21' relates to attack studies that show you need at least that distance for the reaction time to take defensive or offensive actions.
-Prisoners practice lunge attacks (especially with knives) and get quite good at it.
-Unless you are highly skilled, anyone closer than 21' away launching an aggressive attack will be on you before you can do anything about it.
-At least when in questionable surroundings, know who is within your 21' attack zone.
-Distance is time.
-Time gives you more options to react for flight or fight instead of freezing. - Adrenaline Amp Signs: Some violent criminals will exhibit quick and nervous behaviors before attacking like bouncing up and down, pacing, hand gestures, verbal chants, etc. They are talking themselves into it and "amping up"-be prepared.
-Spot these, and take action. - Resource VS. Process Criminals: Resource" criminals "want your stuff."
-Process criminals WANT YOU.
-Know the difference.
-Jewelry and cash can be replaced but not your life.
-If they demand stuff-think resource.
-If they try to get you into the car-think process, and make a stand there without going anywhere because your death is a very real possibility with process criminals and abductions.
-Many violence experts recommend NEVER getting into a car-period. - Witness Check: Before attack, criminals often will look around to "check for any potential witnesses" before the actual attack.
+- Adrenaline Amp Signs: Some violent criminals will exhibit quick and nervous behaviors before attacking like bouncing up and down, pacing, hand gestures, verbal chants, etc. They are talking themselves into it and "amping up"-be prepared.
+Spot these, and take action. - Indexing: Prior to attacking, many criminals will "index" or feel their concealed weapons under their clothing.
+They could be indexing a gun, knife, stick, club, screwdriver, or numerous other objects designed to inflict harm.
+Learn to recognize the nervous "indexing" of weapons then take appropriate action to open distance, etc. - Witness Check: Before attack, criminals often look around to "check for any potential witnesses" before the actual attack.
 Pay attention and learn to look for others looking around nervously. - Body Blading: Right before a weapon is pulled, criminals will often "blade their bodies" in order to hide the weapon being drawn from out of the potential victim's view whether it is a knife, gun, or club, or even a fist.
 If someone looks around nervously then "blades" sideways in your view-it can be a very important sign that an IMMEDIATE attack is coming!